samueljackson92/mias-loader/README.md

     pip install -e .
 ```

-This will build the C extension and install the Python module.

 # Usage:

 Use the ```load_image``` function to get raw MIAS image data as a Numpy array.